rerickson-usgs/CarpLifeHistoryModels/README.md

 This code fits Asian carp observation data to different statistical models that describe the demography of the species.
 We also include some simple Stan models we in the process of building our final model.
 We include these to help other because a paucity of ecological models exist for Stan.
+The growth curve and length-weight regression models all include `*_clean.R` file.
+This file contains the code used for the manuscript.
+The version of the file without this ending includes extra material that may be helpful for learning how to use the model, but is not necessary for recreating our results.

 The code uses [Stan](mc-stan.org) called through [R](https://www.r-project.org/) to fit the models.
 These models can readily be adapted to other fish and animal species.
 Users should understand Stan and R before trying to use this code.
-Additionally, we used the `data.table` package to format our data.
+Additionally, we used the `data.table` package and `tidvyverse` packages to format our data.

 ## Code files